frectures/java/README.md

 Compressed overview of `Optional<T>` Javadoc:

 > - A container object which may or may not contain a non-null value.
-> - This is a **value-based class**; use of identity-sensitive operations (including reference equality (==), identity hash code, or synchronization on instances of Optional may have unpredictable results and should be avoided.
 > - Optional is primarily intended for use as a **method return type** where there is a clear need to represent "no result," and where using null is likely to cause errors.
 > - A variable whose type is Optional should **never itself be null**; it should always point to an Optional instance.